Version Control Without Git - Store our project files in the Hub

 Versioning

-All documents stored in the Hub are automatically versioned.
-To access a version other than the current file, we can right-click on a file and then choose Manage Versions.
-Any stored version from the past can be restored.
+All files stored in Peakboard Hub are automatically versioned.
+To revert to a previous version of a file, right-click on the file and select Manage Versions:

 image